Western Power Distribution Community Chest (2010-15)

 The WPD Community Chest is a grant scheme – funded by the network operator, Western Power Distribution (WPD), and administered by CSE – which distributes grants of up to £1,000 to communities to reduce their energy use.

 It aims to help local groups make energy saving improvements to village halls, scout huts and other similar community buildings.

 It is open to groups in WPD's area which covers the Midlands, the South West and South Wales.
 The types of measures undertaken included roof insulation, cavity wall insulation, boiler replacement, new heating controls, double or secondary glazing, draught proofing, energy efficient lighting, lighting sensors, more efficient taps, and white goods replacement.

-The scheme ran for the first time in 2010-11 and was repeated in 2012.
-Each time a pot of £50,000 was distributed among some 60 or so groups including a water sports centre, a couple of churches and even a lobster hatchery.
+The scheme ran for the first time in 2010-11 and was repeated in 2012 and again in 2014.
+Each time a pot of £50,000 was distributed among some 50-60 groups including a water sports centre, a couple of churches and even a lobster hatchery.

 To apply, groups needed to submit an energy survey of their building, quotes for the proposed work and a completed application form.

 Funding was awarded on a first come first served basis to groups with suitable applications and closed when the grant pot was used up.

 Click on the links below to read news stories about the various rounds of the WPD Community Chest:

 4 November 2010 | Energy efficiency grants for communities

 20 June 2012 | Grant success for dozens of community groups